linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
-.

 Certainly!
-Below is the updated version of your script with the corrected **Twilio OTP SMS and Call** functionalities.
-I'll ensure that the Twilio API is used correctly to send SMS and initiate voice calls.

-Here’s the updated guide with the fixed **Twilio OTP** SMS and **Call OTP** functionality:
+Below is the revised version of the guide, which includes the necessary update for the **Twilio OTP Call** and **SMS OTP** functionality.
+The updated script will now handle cases where the Twilio OTP verification process could return an error (such as an "application error" on the Call OTP) or incorrectly report an invalid OTP even when the correct one is entered.

 ---